 Visit EPIC, and five more great Dublin attractions with the DoDublin Days Out Ticket!

 Fully Digital Museum at EPIC Museum CHQ

 EPIC The Irish Emigration Museum is located in the historic CHQ building on the banks of the Liffey, in Dublin’s Docklands area.
-The location, close to the Irish Famine memorial is synominous with Ireland’s emigrations, and the museum brings amazing stories to life in a unique way - EPIC is the world’s only fully digital museum.
+The location, close to the Irish Famine memorial is synonymous with Ireland’s emigrations, and the museum brings amazing stories to life in a unique way - EPIC is the world’s only fully digital museum.
 Interact with screens, videos, and sounds throughout the museum’s 20 galleries, and be sure to stamp your passport to take home with you.

 Other Attractions Closeby

 EPIC The Irish Emigration Museum is located beside other great attractions like the Famine Memorial, and the Jeanie Johnston Famine Ship.
-It is also near The Custom House and the Dublin Convention Centre.
+It is also near The Custom House visitor centre and the Dublin Convention Centre.

 While you are at EPIC, you can unocover your Irish ancestry through the Irish Family History Centre (IFHC), located at the museum.
 View valuable records and speak with a genealogy expert to learn about your Irish roots.